anseki/jquery-gettable/README.md

 $('table#table1>tbody:eq(0)>tr:eq(0)>td:eq(0)').getTable();
 ```

-getTable discern nested table correctly, therefore if `<td>` of only inner table is given, outer table is not parsed.
+getTable discern the nested table correctly, therefore if `<td>` of only the inner table is given, the outer table is not parsed.

 ## Note

 The cell extending by `colspan="0"` and `<colgroup>` is not supported.
-Now, browser that supports this is Firefox only.
+Now, the browser that supports this is Firefox only.